pavelm14/lab_miscellaneous/website/README.md

 The Lamas' checklist has been also implemented in the ["Lepidoptera and some other life forms"](https://www.nic.funet.fi/pub/sci/bio/life/intro.html) website (Markku Savela).
 The links in every genus below redirect to such a work, where you will find all the species recognized by Lamas 2004.

-In cases of updates (revisions, new species descriptions, etc.), we provide the links to the original publications for further references.
+In cases of updates (revisions, new species descriptions, etc.), we provide the links to the original publications for further reference.

 **Calculator:**
-Number of described and valid species: 557
+Number of described and valid species: 561
-Number of described and valid subspecies: 187
+Number of described and valid subspecies: 182

 Entheini valid species: 64
 Phocidini valid species: 111
-Eudamini valid species: 343
+Eudamini valid species: 347
 Oileidini valid species: 39

 **[Phylogeny of Eudaminae](https://htmlpreview.github.io/?https://github.com/pavelm14/lab_miscellaneous/blob/main/website/eudaminae.html)**
-Tribal, subtribal and genus level phylogenetic relationships were extracted from [Li et al. (2019)](https://doi.org/10.1073/pnas.1821304116) with furher refinements inferred with our own target sequence and whole-genome resequencing data.
+Tribal, subtribal and genus-level phylogenetic relationships were extracted from [Li et al. (2019)](https://doi.org/10.1073/pnas.1821304116) with further refinements inferred with our own target sequence and whole-genome resequencing data.

 We complement the phylogenetic information with the photographs available at the [Butterflies of America](http://www.butterfliesofamerica.com/L/Neotropical.htm), a digitized collection of photos of type specimens, archived collections and live butterflies found in the Neotropics